essdot/reams/README.md

 react_component(parent_el, template, _initial, _react_options) -> ReactComponent
 ```

 Returns a React component object.
-Simply repackages React's `render/createElement/CreateClass` dance: Typically you create a `ReactClass`, then pass the class to `React.createElement`, then pass the ReactElement to `React.render` with a DOM element.
-This API simplifies that process, but you can still pass whatever you want on to React.
+Simply repackages React's `render`/`createElement`/`createClass` dance: Typically you create a class with `React.createClass`, then pass the class to `React.createElement`, then pass the ReactElement to `React.render` with a DOM element to finally get a React component.
+This API simplifies that process - call one function and get a component back.
+But you can still pass whatever options you want directly to React.

 #### Arguments: